Sophivorus/EasyWiki/README.md

 ### Manual

 1. Clone this repo or copy-paste the main EasyWiki.php file somewhere in your PHP project.
-2. Require the main EasyWiki.php file wherever you need it with:
+2. Require the EasyWiki.php file wherever you need it with:

 ```php
 require '/path/to/EasyWiki.php';